 A universal city bus pass, or U-Pass, is included in your student fees, whether you are planning to enroll full- or part-time in undergraduate or graduate-level study.

 If you plan to drive to campus, there are a number of parking lots allocated for student parking, as well.

 Choose from over 200 areas of study including 9 with an Indigenous focus

 - There are academic advisors that work solely with Indigenous students and who use a holistic approach to advising, working with you as a whole person, including your mental, physical, emotional, and spiritual self.

-- Choose from numerous Aboriginal Student Achievement Program learning communities
+- Choose from numerous Indigenous Student Achievement Pathways learning communities

 - For students who don’t quite meet regular admission requirements, the college also offers the University Transition Program (UTRAN).
 UTRAN students get comprehensive skill building sessions, equipping students with the skills needed to become successful university students.

 - The college works to create connections among current and prospective Indigenous students, Indigenous communities, community organizations, industry partners and faculty members.
 This opens doors for you to many different careers and opportunities to make an impact.
 One example of this is the Indigenous Peoples Industry Partnership Program that connects Indigenous students with industry partners throughout their degree.